What is the fundamental issue?

 - SDN assets are blocked, and all businesses (including real estate agents and brokers) have a responsibility to ensure that they are not dealing with any SDN by checking the list provided by OFAC.
 The SDN list can be found at: www.treasury.gov/sdn.

-At this time real estate professionals engaged in brokerage or property management activities and their real estate firms are not required to implement anti-money laundering or anti-terrorist financing (AML/TF) programs, but the Treasury Department has the authority to expand coverage of these requirements to include real estate professionals.
+At this time, real estate firms and professionals engaged in brokerage or property management activities are not required to implement formal anti-money laundering or anti-terrorist financing (AML/TF) programs, as do regulated financial institutions.
+However, the U.S. Department of Treasury has the authority to change this and expand coverage of these requirements.
+To date, the Department of Treasury implements a risk-based analysis approach, focusing regulation on high-risk entities such as financial institutions rather than non-financial professions.

 NAR supports continued efforts to combat money laundering and the financing of terrorism through the regulation of entities using a risk-based analysis.
 Any risk-based assessment would likely find very little risk of money laundering involving real estate agents or brokers.
 Regulations that would require real estate agents and brokers to adopt anti-money laundering programs would prove burdensome and unnecessary given the existing AML/TF regulations that already apply to United States financial institutions.

-NAR continues to monitor closely and has worked with FinCEN to develop an educational publication informing real estate agents and brokers of their responsibilities under current law.
-To date, educational items have included a fact sheet, suggested voluntary guidelines, and a FinCEN/NAR podcast.
-The Association of Real Estate Licensing Law Officials (ARELLO) has published the NAR Fact Sheet which is now being distributed by many state real estate offices.
+NAR continues to monitor closely and has worked with FinCEN to develop educational materials informing real estate agents and brokers of their responsibilities under current law.
+The Association of Real Estate Licensing Law Officials (ARELLO) also shares NAR’s resources on anti-money laundering practices, which are distributed by many state real estate offices.

 Business Issues Policy Committee